Lucas0508hub/Nativox/replit.md

-# AudioSeg - Intelligent Audio Segmentation System
+# AudioSeg - Manual Audio Transcription & Translation Tool

 ## Overview

-AudioSeg is a web-based system for intelligent audio segmentation using prosodic analysis and human validation.
-The application automatically detects sentence boundaries in audio files using acoustic cues like pauses, syllable lengthening, and pitch changes, then allows human experts to validate and correct these segments while providing transcriptions.
+AudioSeg is a web-based system for manual audio transcription and translation.
+The application allows users to upload pre-segmented audio files, manually enter transcriptions and translations side-by-side, and organize their work within projects and folders.

-**Current Status (July 23, 2025):** **PROTOTYPE MODE ACTIVE** - Authentication temporarily disabled for public demonstration.
+**Current Status (October 7, 2025):** **PROTOTYPE MODE ACTIVE** - Authentication temporarily disabled for public demonstration.
 Original authentication system backed up in `replitAuth.backup.ts`.
 System now allows unrestricted access with demo user to showcase all features.
 Application compiles and runs successfully on port 5000.

-Ready for public testing and feedback collection.
+**Major Update (October 7, 2025):** Complete removal of all AI/Whisper functionality.
+The system is now fully manual - users upload pre-segmented audio files and manually enter transcriptions and translations.
+No automatic segmentation or AI-assisted transcription.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
-Custom domain: nativox.org (user wants this configured as primary domain) Segmentation controls: User requested to restore segmentation adjustment menu for fine-tuning audio processing parameters (July 19, 2025)
-User management: Complete system where managers can see all users, assign languages per user, and control roles (manager/editor) - July 20, 2025
+Custom domain: nativox.org (user wants this configured as primary domain) Manual workflow: System transformed to manual-only transcription and translation tool (October 7, 2025) User management: Complete system where managers can see all users, assign languages per user, and control roles (manager/editor) - July 20, 2025
 Language switcher: Must be positioned at top of site on all pages (not sidebar) - implemented July 21, 2025